 - Connection multiplexing only works for fully specified bilateral S7 connections.

 - As soon as connection multiplexing is enabled, a CPU connection resource is reserved, even if a connection has not yet been configured.

 - A separate connection resource is reserved in the CPU for each unilateral S7 connection.

-These connections run via the multiplexing, i.e. only one resource is reserved in the CPU.
-But this is not displayed in the Properties.
+These connections run through the multiplexing, which means that only one connection resource is reserved in the CPU.
+However, this does not appear in the Properties dialog.